oracle/python-oracledb/doc/src/api_manual/variable.rst

     This read-only attribute specifies the method used to convert data from Python to the Oracle database.
 The method signature is converter(value) and the expected return value is the value to bind to the database.
-If this attribute is None, the value is bound directly without any conversion.
+If this attribute is *None*, the value is bound directly without any conversion.

 .. attribute:: Variable.num_elements